paulmmay/blog.paulmay.org/_posts/2014-06-01-msk-discover-clinical-trials.md

 ### Project Background

-On the back of some work I did on the IBM Watson for Oncology project, I co-founded and then managed a user experience and applied data science team within MSKCC.
+On the back of R&D work I did to support the IBM Watson for Oncology project, I co-founded and then managed a user experience and applied data science team within MSKCC.
 MSK Data products grew from a team of three to a team of 12 over four years.
 As a world-leading centre of cancer research, a key objective for the team was to improve workflows around clinical research.

 ### The Challenge and Project Mandate